An Introductory Guide to Milk Texturing and Steaming for Coffee Drinks

 The Chemistry of Milk Texturing

 Milk is an emulsion of water, fats, and proteins.
-As the milk is heated, the proteins, especially casein and whey, begin to unfold in a method spoken about as denaturation.
+As the milk is heated, the proteins, especially casein and whey, begin to unfold in a method known as denaturation.
 This alter allows the proteins to form a stable network around the air bubbles introduced by steaming, making the foam that is crucial for texturing.

 The Physics of Milk Texturing